erickndava/erickndava.github.io/_posts/2025-06-15-Why-I-Took-Harvard's-CS50-as-a-Mid-Career-Spatial-Scientist.md

 ## Taking Havard's CS50

  One of the [requirements](https://ie-datascience.sun.ac.za/postgraduate-diploma-in-engineering/#Admission-Requirements) of the PostGrad Diploma is studies in Computer programming.
 They also recommend, among other courses, taking Harvard's [CS50](https://learning.edx.org/course/course-v1:HarvardX+CS50+X/home) to meet this requirement.
-I chose to take this route even though I had done CT130- Computer Science for Engineers.
+I choose to take this route even though I have done CT130- Computer Science for Engineers.
 That was 25 years ago and the focus Language was [Pascal](https://en.wikipedia.org/wiki/Pascal_(programming_language)).
 For my undergrad research project I delved in [Visual Basic](https://en.wikipedia.org/wiki/Visual_Basic_(classic)).
 Over the years though I also have dubbled in C, recently [R](https://erickndava.github.io/hands-on/2019/06/20/a-datascience-doodle-1-the-data/).
 Some JavaScript and HTML in a [Web Mapping Project](https://erickndava.github.io/pioneer-column-map/index.html).
-So computer code, I can understand code fairly well and I can think programmatically to an extent.
+So computer code, I can understand fairly well and I can think programmatically to an extent.

 Taking CS50, I aim to:
-  - Relearn Computer Science concept, bringing structure to the knowledge and skill I acquired over time as a spatial scientist.
+  - Relearn Computer Science concept, bringing structure to the knowledge and skill I have acquired over time as a spatial scientist.
   - Get a good grasp of Computer Science Concepts like, picking from memory, pointers in C.
-  - Have a fresh and solid base when starting the PGDip studies
+  - Have a fresh and solid base for when starting the PGDip studies

 ## Documenting The Journey
 I enjoy writing, so I will start a blog series designed to document my experience with Harvard's CS50.
-In addition to completing the course and getting a certificate, this chronicle should hopefully act as evidence/ motivation for use when applying for admission to the PGDip in Industrial Engineering - Data Science at Stellenbosch University.
+In addition to completing the course and getting a certificate, this chronicle should hopefully also act as evidence/ motivation for use when applying for admission to the PGDip.

 With the help of ChatGPT, I settled for a 12 week schedule to complete CS50, giving enough time to the application deadline.
 October 2025.
 Tomorrow I start!

 ---
-   *Tagged: CS50, Data Science, PGDip Journey, GIS, Learning to Code